UU-Hydro/RiverScape/sources/intervent_parameter.md

 ID = 'everywhere'
 ```

-For the groyne lowering measure you can specify a specific area, defined by the distance.
+For the groyne lowering measure you can specify a specific area, defined by the distances from .
 The minimum and maximum values should be between 867 and 960.

 ``` code